 Apart from her individual sessions, Markella also runs the Relationship Group.

 “Through an eclectic approach to treatment my goal is to enhance my client’s ability to experience a deeper connection with themselves and others.”

 Debora was born and raised on the upper-east side of Manhattan.
-She received her B.A from Vassar College in Poughkeepsie, NY, her M.S. from Bank Street College of Education in New York, NY and CASAC-T from Suffolk County Community College.
+She received her B.A. from Vassar College in Poughkeepsie, NY, her M.S. from Bank Street College of Education in New York, NY and CASAC-T from Suffolk County Community College.
 She has earned several academic achievement distinctions including Phi Eta Sigma and Phi Theta Kappa.
-Debora is also certified Dialectical Behavioral Therapy (DBT).
+Debora is also certified in Dialectical Behavioral Therapy (DBT).

 Debora is committed to utilizing her training in evidence-based DBT to individuals to promote a cornerstone for acceptance and change.
 Debora is flexible and integrative in her approach in order to meet the needs and desired outcome of each individual.
 Debora’s therapeutic style and creative thinking allows for her keen sense of understanding and integrity to empower clients.